laixintao/iredis/iredis/data/commands/zrevrangebyscore.md

 Apart from the reversed ordering, `ZREVRANGEBYSCORE` is similar to `ZRANGEBYSCORE`.

+As per Redis 6.2.0, this command is considered deprecated.
+Please prefer using the `ZRANGE` command with the `BYSCORE` and `REV` arguments in new code.

 @return

 @array-reply: list of elements in the specified score range (optionally with